Equi-VM Powder 20lb

 Many horses do not have the advantage of lush green pasture year around, so supplementation of vitamins and minerals is important to maintain optimal health.
 Equi-VM vitamin and mineral formula supports vitality and optimal health by supplying the full spectrum of vitamins and trace minerals most likely to be deficient in amounts designed to complement a wide range of diets.

 - Vitamins have two basic categories, fat soluble and water soluble, depending on how they are absorbed and where they can be found in the body.
-Fat soluble vitamins must be eaten along with fat - a process that requires bile, to be used.
+Fat soluble vitamins must be eaten along with fat - a process that requires bile, to be absorbed.

 - Fat soluble vitamins are either incorporated into fat or structures that contain fat or lipids, like cell membranes.
 Water soluble vitamins do not need any special processing to be absorbed and are found within the intracellular fluid of cells.